Skip to main content

 Bitcoin Network Fees Explained

-Bitcoin transactions include a network fee paid to miners who process transactions on the blockchain.
-These fees help transactions get confirmed by the Bitcoin network.
+Bitcoin transactions usually include a network fee paid to miners who process transactions on the blockchain.

 ⛏️ Why Bitcoin Fees Exist

-Bitcoin miners process and confirm transactions.
+Bitcoin miners process and confirm transactions on the blockchain.

 Network fees help: